gibbok/frontend-boilerplate/README.md

 #### Tooling

-If you need to clean `build` and related folder use `npm run clean`.
+You can use `npm run clean` to wipe out the cache and start from a fresh slate.

-To code how many source lines of code your project has run `npm run sloc`.
+You can see how many source lines of code your project includes by using `npm run sloc`.

-To check unused `npm packages` use `npm run dep`.
+You can clean up your project by checking unused npm packages with `npm run dep`.

 ## License